R2U2/r2u2/README.md

 2. To convert formulas to binary files for R2U2, run the *r2u2prep.py* script.
 Users may select to either to enter formulas manually from the command line or point to a valid *.mltl* file.

-    `./r2u2prep [formula or formula file]`
+    `./r2u2prep [formula or path to a formula file]`

-    * Note: This script will point the user to the newly made *tools/binary_files* directory, where the binary files are located.
+    - **Note**: This script will point the user to the newly made *tools/binary_files* directory, where the binary files are located.

-3. To run R2U2, execute `./bin/r2u2 tools/binary_files [time series, Boolean input .csv file]`.
+3. To run R2U2, execute:

+    `./bin/r2u2 tools/binary_files [the path to a time series, Boolean input .csv file]`.

-    * Note that if an input file is excluded from this command, then R2U2 looks to the command line for Boolean inputs, separated by commas.
+    - **Note**: If an input file is excluded from this command, then R2U2 looks to the command line for Boolean inputs, separated by commas.
+Time steps are separated by pressing `Enter`.